weareviaai/via-platform/README.md

 ## Receiving VIA Platform Events using Webhooks

-To receive VIA platform responses you will need to install a webhook via the VIA Console (see below).
+To receive VIA platform responses you will need to install a webhook via the VIA Console, associate it with one or move events (see below) and verify the webhook successfully against your client.

 VIA will call your webhook with the following payload:

 ```json